 7. Enjoy a safari experience in Hwange National Park

-Covering an area of 15,000km² Hwange is Zimbabwe’s largest national park.
-It is famous for its huge herds of buffalo and elephant - Hwange is home to a population of approximately 30,000 elephants which is the second largest in the world after Chobe National Park in Botswana.
+Covering an area of 15,000 square kilometres, Hwange is Zimbabwe’s largest national park.
+It's famous for its huge herds of buffalo and elephant; Hwange is home to a population of approximately 30,000 elephants, which is the second largest in the world after Chobe National Park in Botswana.

-You’ll have a good chance of spotting the big five (lion, elephant, rhino, buffalo and leopard) on your game drives, plus Hwange is an important breeding ground for endangered African wild dog, black rhino, and roan and sable antelopes.
+You’ll have a good chance of spotting the big five (lion, elephant, rhino, buffalo and leopard) on your game drives, plus Hwange is an important breeding ground for endangered African wild dog, black rhino, as well as roan and sable antelopes.

-Hwange is located 104km from Victoria Falls (approximately two hours drive) making it an excellent day trip option for those who wish to include a safari experience in their itinerary.
+Hwange is located 104 kilometres from Victoria Falls (approximately two hours drive) making this an excellent day trip option for those who wish to include a safari experience in their Victoria Falls itinerary.

 8. Experience white water rafting on the Zambezi river

-A white-water rafting adventure on the rapids of the Zambezi River is an adventure of a lifetime.
-The Zambezi River below Victoria Falls boasts one of the most spectacular white-water sections in the world - including class 4 and class 5 rapids.
+A white-water rafting adventure on the rapids of the Zambezi River is one of the best things to do at Victoria Falls and an adventure of a lifetime.
+The Zambezi River below Victoria Falls boasts one of the most spectacular white-water sections in the world, including class 4 and class 5 rapids.

-The views of the gorge are spectacular and you’ll have plenty of time to take in your surroundings during the calm stretches.
-Please note, white-water rafting is a seasonal activity depending on the water levels.
+The views of the gorge are spectacular from the viewpoint of your raft and you’ll have plenty of time to take in your surroundings during the calm stretches.
+Plus, you'll feel the full force of the water on the more challenging stretches.
+However, like many activities at Victoria Falls, white-water rafting is a seasonal activity and depends on the water levels.

 9. Learn about the history of the Victoria Falls bridge

-The Historic Bridge Tour is a fantastic experience which includes an informative presentation on the fascinating history of this famous bridge.
-You can also get harnessed up and walk under the bridge where you can take in the spectacular 360 degree views and fully appreciate the immense depth of Batoka Gorge.
-You may even be lucky enough to see a double or full circle rainbow which is formed by the spray of the Victoria Falls.
+The Historic Bridge Tour is a fantastic experience and includes an informative presentation on the fascinating history of this famous bridge.
+You can also get harnessed up and walk under the bridge, where you can take in the spectacular 360-degree views and fully appreciate the immense depth of Batoka Gorge.
+You may even be lucky enough to see a double or full-circle rainbow, which is formed by the spray.

 10. Bungee jump from the Victoria Falls bridge

-A bungee jump from the iconic Victoria Falls Bridge - with the epic Victoria Falls behind you and the mighty Zambezi River beneath you - is the ultimate adrenaline activity.
+One of the most daring things to do at Victoria Falls is a bungee jump from the iconic Victoria Falls Bridge - with the epic waterfalls behind you and the mighty Zambezi River beneath you, this is the ultimate adrenaline activity.
 The Victoria Falls Bridge itself is impressive and offers incredible views as you get ready for your jump.

-On the bridge an ankle and body harnesses will be attached and then your jump-master will give you calm and encouraging instructions, followed by a countdown.
-Once you leap from the bridge you’ll experience four seconds of freefall as you plummet 111m towards the rapids of the Zambezi River.
+Once you're on the bridge, ankle and body harnesses will be attached and then your jump-master will give you calm and encouraging instructions, followed by a countdown.
+Once you leap from the bridge, you’ll experience four seconds of freefall as you plummet 111 metres towards the rapids of the Zambezi River.

 11. Experience Zambezi zipline and Flying Fox

-Another exciting way to experience the Batoka Gorge is from a 135m zipline across the canyon, 75m above the Zambezi River.
-This is the ultimate adrenaline rush as you’ll reach speeds of 90-100km per hour within just a few seconds.
+Another exciting way to experience the Batoka Gorge is from a 135-metre zipline across the canyon, 75 metres above the Zambezi River.
+This is the ultimate adrenaline rush as you’ll reach speeds of 90-100 kilometres per hour within just a few seconds.

 12. Glide across the Zambezi River on the Victoria Falls Bridge Slide

-The Victoria Falls Bridge Slide is a 300m zipline which begins from a platform on the Zambian edge of Batoka Gorge and gently glides over the rapids of the Zambezi River before reaching the Zimbabwean side of the bridge.
-As you slide from the edge of the gorge towards the bridge you can enjoy breathtaking views of the majestic Victoria Falls.
+The Victoria Falls Bridge Slide is a 300-metre zipline that begins from a platform on the Zambian edge of Batoka Gorge and gently glides over the rapids of the Zambezi River before reaching the Zimbabwean side of the bridge.
+As you slide from the edge of the gorge towards the bridge, you can enjoy breathtaking views of the majestic Victoria Falls.

-This is the perfect activity for those who don’t feel quite brave enough to experience the Zambezi zipline or a bungee jump from Victoria Falls Bridge.
-It is also a fantastic option for families with young children (children aged between 4 to 14 years can experience the bridge slide, however they must ride tandem with an adult).
+This is the perfect Victoria Falls activity for those who don’t feel quite brave enough to experience the Zambezi zipline or a bungee jump from Victoria Falls Bridge.
+It's also a fantastic option for families with young children (children aged between 4 to 14 years can experience the bridge slide, however they must ride tandem with an adult).

 13. Explore the historical town of Livingstone in Zambia

-Livingstone is located 10km from the Zambian side of Victoria Falls Bridge and is the gateway to many of the attractions of Victoria Falls and the Mosi-Oa-Tunya National Park.
+Livingstone is located 10 kilometres from the Zambian side of Victoria Falls Bridge and is the gateway to many of the attractions of Victoria Falls and Mosi-Oa-Tunya National Park.

 This historical town was moved from its original site at the Old Drift to Constitution Hill in 1905 due to malarial outbreaks.
-The new location was carefully planned with wide, tree-lined streets and buildings with high ceilings and mosquito-netted verandas.
+The new location was carefully planned with wide, tree-lined streets and buildings, high ceilings and mosquito-netted verandas.

-If you’d like to visit Victoria Falls as part of your tailor made holiday, please call our Luxury Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you’d like to visit Victoria Falls as part of your tailor made luxury holiday, contact our friendly team of Luxury Travel Specialists via phone for a chat about your ideas or send an online enquiry with details on your dream trip.